Wellabe Logo

 How to combat senior isolation

-Following a loss, you can ward off senior isolation and care for yourself by finding new purposes in your life, both big and small.
+Following a loss, you can ward off social isolation and care for yourself by finding new purposes in your life, both big and small.

 Spend time with family and friends